 Five Simple Things You Can Do for a Foster Parent, Adoptive Parent or Kinship Caregiver

-- Don’t call us heroes, saints, amazing or any of the other superlatives we often hear.
-Instead, show us by offering concrete help.
+- Offer concrete help.
+Don’t call us heroes, saints, amazing or any of the other superlatives we often hear.
 Many of us struggle to find the time to mow the lawn or rake the leaves, do the laundry or shovel snow.
+Take on a small task.
 Bring over mac and cheese.
 Bake cookies.
 A neighbor fixed my broken mailbox recently.
-I have no idea who – but I am incredibly grateful!
+I am incredibly grateful!
 A practical show of support means the world to us.
-Don’t criticize our kids for not doing these things.
-People have said that “these children” should be helping their (foster, adoptive grand, etc.) parents more.
-In a perfect world, yes, that would happen, but no one knows the struggles that a child and the family caring for the hurting child experience except them.
+And don’t criticize our kids for not doing these things for us.
+We’ve heard it all before.
+“These children” should be helping their (foster, adoptive grand, etc.) parents more.
+In a perfect world, yes, that would happen, but you don’t know the child’s struggles and we can’t and won’t share them.
+Not our story to tell!

 - Be supportive of the other kids in our home.
-But don’t ask them to turn on their foster sibling.
+But don’t ask them to turn on their struggling sibling.
 Our other kids did not ask to be put in this situation.
 They are struggling, too.
-So often their goodness is not recognized because the bulk of the attention goes to the struggling child.
+So often their goodness is not recognized because the bulk of the attention goes to the identified child.
 You are helping us when you recognize them for their goodness.
 And more importantly, you are helping them.

 - If we do share a struggle, don’t offer a simplistic solution.
 Don’t you think if it were that easy we’d be doing it?
 Please, just listen if we do tell you something that happened.
 Help us find some humor in the situation if the time seems right.
 A laugh, a hug, some genuine sympathy are often what we need to go back the the trenches.
 We’ll let you know if we want to brainstorm about solutions.